mozilla-releng/relengdocs/release-promotion/desktop/howto.rst

 - ``[desktop] Please push Firefox 52.4.1esr to the esr-cdntest channel``

 This subject is free-text and may not always be the same format, but will have the same information in.
-You shouldn’t expect to see these emails for ``devedition`` or ``beta`` as they update the releases directory automatically.
+You shouldn't expect to see these emails for ``devedition`` or ``beta`` as they update the releases directory automatically.